alphagov/govuk-import-export-prototype/answer/take-merchandise-in-baggage.markdown

 You won’t need to do anything if your merchandise is being sold within the EU.

-^[There are different rules](https://govuk-import-export.herokuapp.com/guide/take-goods-out-uk-temporarily-for-business/overview.html)if you’re temporarily exporting trade samples, or professional equipment you’re not going to sell like a laptop^
+^[There are different rules](https://govuk-import-export.herokuapp.com/guide/take-goods-out-uk-temporarily-for-business/overview.html) if you’re temporarily exporting trade samples, or professional equipment you’re not going to sell like a laptop^

 ##Make a declaration through form C88